-So there’s no reason to not take a lot of photos and even videos.
-They’ll only help you back in your office.
-I’d go as far as to say, if a particular photo has even a 1% chance of being useful, snap the photo.
-I’ve found those seemingly useless photos always become useful at some point.
+So go ahead, take loads of photos and even videos.
+They’ll only help you back at the office.
+I say, if a photo has even a 1% chance of being useful, take the shot!
+You never know when those seemingly pointless pics might save the day.

 #4 Bring all your necessary supplies to the site

-Depending on the field of engineering you’re in, you’ll have a set of supplies you’ll need to bring with you.
-My list of items is always long.
-Because you can’t expect your client to supply you with your supplies.
-Especially since they’re the ones paying YOU!
+Depending on your field of engineering, you’ll have a bunch of supplies to bring along.
+My list is always pretty lengthy.
+Don’t expect your client to hook you up with supplies, especially since they’re paying you!

-#6 Be on time for your site visit
+#6 Show up on time for your site visit

-This is a no-brainer, but be on time.
-In fact, arrive 10 to 15 minutes early.
-You don’t want to leave a bad impression by having your client wait on you.
+This one’s a no-brainer, but punctuality is key.
+Actually, aim to be 10 to 15 minutes early.
+You don’t want to make a lousy impression by keeping your client waiting.

-What’s more, find the exact site address beforehand.
-This may mean asking your client for map photos and off-road directions.
-Because some engineering project sites are in the middle of nowhere.
-There’s no physical address you can easily pinpoint using GPS either.
+Go the extra mile to pinpoint the precise site location in advance.
+This might mean asking your client for map snapshots and off-the-beaten-path directions.
+After all, some engineering project sites can be in the boonies, with no physical address that your GPS can easily locate.

 Engineering site visit checklist wrap up

-Site visits are a big part of engineering projects.
-And the better you approach site visits, the more successful projects you’ll lead.
+Site visits play a huge role in engineering projects.
+The better you tackle site visits, the more successful projects you’ll spearhead.

 What do you find the most important about engineering project site visits?
-What do you include in your engineering site visit checklist?
+What’s on your engineering site visit checklist?